SasiGV/Programming-for-DataAnalytics/README.md

 3. Click on Download as Zip

 ## How to open the Jupyter notebook file
 The Jupyter Notebook for this practical assignment is named "Programming_DA_Assignment.ipynb".
 In order to open the file in Jupyter you will have to initiate Jupiter notebood.
-Once after opening the Jupyter notebook file, Click on the Kernel menu and select "Restart and Rum all".
+Once after opening the Jupyter notebook file, Click on the Kernel menu and select "Restart and Run all".

+## Project Plan Check List

+### 1. Explain the overall purpose if the package
+### 2. Explain the use of the "Simple random data" and "Permutations" functions
+### 3. Explain the use and purpose of at leave five "Distributions" functions
+### 4. Explain the use of seeds in generating psedorandom numbers
+### 5. References
+### 6. Review